marklogic-community/mlnodetools/README.md

 - mljsserve - runs an Express based web app that also proxies /v1/ REST API URLs to a MarkLogic Server database app server (For use in DEV and DEMO situations ONLY - exposes the entire /v1/ set of REST endpoints to the web app user - so not for production use!)

 ## Recent changes
+2016-Apr-13 - V. 8.0.12 - Completed reliability fixes.
+Abstracted out commands so they could (theoretically) be re-used by Gulp and other tools.
+Help mode added, and thorough testing completed.
 2016-Apr-08 - V. 8.0.11 - More reliable folder loading with threading.
 Support for file permissions.
 Reliability improvements.
 Colour coding in terminal window.
 (No Windows support)

 ## Installing mlnodetools